janeke91/Azure-Sentinel-Honeypot/README.md

 ## How It Works

 The VM sits in Azure with all ports open.
 Every failed login attempt generates a Windows Security Event (ID 4625), which the Azure Monitor Agent forwards to Log Analytics.
-From there, Sentinel picks it up, enriches it with geolocation data, and visualizes it on a world map.
+From there, Sentinel takes the data, adds geographical locations to it, and displays it on a world map.

 **Core KQL query for the attack map:**
 ```kql